-You will study a range of fiction and non-fiction texts and explore a range of writing styles.
+You will study a range of classic and contemporary fiction and non-fiction texts and explore a range of writing styles.

 A positive attitude, enthusiasm, and a desire to improve upon the skills you have built at Key Stage 3.